Bipolar disorder

+If these symptoms are due to drugs or medical problems, they are not diagnosed as BD.

-Mood stabilizers—lithium and certain anticonvulsants such as valproate and carbamazepine as well as atypical antipsychotics such as aripiprazole—are the mainstay of long-term pharmacologic relapse prevention.
-Antipsychotics are additionally given during acute manic episodes as well as in cases where mood stabilizers are poorly tolerated or ineffective.
-In patients where compliance is of concern, long-acting injectable formulations are available.
-There is some evidence that psychotherapy improves the course of this disorder.
-The use of antidepressants in depressive episodes is controversial: they can be effective but have been implicated in triggering manic episodes.
+Mood stabilizers, particularly lithium, and anticonvulsants, such as lamotrigine and valproate, as well as atypical antipsychotics are the mainstay of long-term pharmacologic relapse prevention.
+Antipsychotics are used for acute manic episodes or when mood stabilizers are ineffective or not tolerated, with long-acting injectables available for patients with adherence issues.
+There is evidence that psychotherapy improves the course of BD.
+Use of antidepressants in depressive episodes is controversial: they can be effective, but certain classes of antidepressants increase the risk of mania.
 The treatment of depressive episodes, therefore, is often difficult.
 Electroconvulsive therapy (ECT) is effective in acute manic and depressive episodes, especially with psychosis or catatonia.
-Admission to a psychiatric hospital may be required if a person is a risk to themselves or others; involuntary treatment is sometimes necessary if the affected person refuses treatment.
+Admission to a psychiatric hospital may be required if someone is a risk to themselves or others; involuntary treatment is sometimes necessary if someone refuses treatment.

-Bipolar disorder occurs in approximately 1% of the global population.
-In the United States, about 3% are estimated to be affected at some point in their life; rates appear to be similar in females and males.
-Symptoms most commonly begin between the ages of 20 and 25 years old; an earlier onset in life is associated with a worse prognosis.
-Interest in functioning in the assessment of patients with bipolar disorder is growing, with an emphasis on specific domains such as work, education, social life, family, and cognition.
-Around one-quarter to one-third of people with bipolar disorder have financial, social or work-related problems due to the illness.
-Bipolar disorder is among the top 20 causes of disability worldwide and leads to substantial costs for society.
-Due to lifestyle choices and the side effects of medications, the risk of death from natural causes such as coronary heart disease in people with bipolar disorder is twice that of the general population.
+BD occurs in approximately 2% of the population.
+Symptoms most commonly begin between 20-25 years old; an earlier onset is associated with a worse prognosis.
+Around 30% of people with BD have financial, social or work-related problems due to the condition.
+BD is among the top 20 causes of disability and leads to substantial societal costs.
+Due to lifestyle consequences and medication side effects, risk of death from natural causes, such as coronary artery disease, in people with BD is twice the average.